Table of Contents

 2. How much does it cost to transfer sponsorship in Saudi Arabia?

-3. Can I switch jobs in Saudi Arabia with an absconding report?
+3. Can I change jobs in Saudi Arabia with an absconding report?

 No. You must first resolve the huroob report.
-File a complaint at the Labour Office with evidence proving you were not absconding.
+File a complaint at the Labour Office with evidence proving you were not absconding — attendance records, payslips, and proof of continued presence in the Kingdom.

 4. Do I need a new visa to change employers in Saudi Arabia?

 Yes.
 After the old employer cancels your Iqama, the new employer must issue a new work visa.
-You do not need to leave the country — the process is done in-country through Qiwa and Absher.
+The process is done in-country through Qiwa and Absher — you do not need to leave Saudi Arabia.

-5. What happens to my end-of-service benefits (ESB) when I switch?
+5. What happens to my end-of-service benefits when I change jobs?

 Your current employer must pay your ESB (indemnity) up to the date of resignation.
 The new employer’s ESB clock starts from your new start date.
-Do not resign without settling your ESB.
+Do not resign without settling your ESB first.

 6. Can my employer refuse to cancel my Iqama in 2026?